↑

 Potato Chip Cookies

-Have you ever had potato chip cookies?
-It’s a great way to use up the potato chip crumbs at the bottom of the bag!
+Have you ever had Potato Chip Cookies?
+They have a delicious buttery shortbread-esque flavor but with a lighter texture, and it’s a great way to use up the potato chip crumbs at the bottom of the bag!

 potato chip cookies recipe